 Employment Outlook and Salary Information

 Child psychologists use their understanding of the human mind and behaviors in environments such as hospitals, schools, government agencies or private practices.
 Upon earning a Ph.D. in Child Psychology, graduates may qualify to work as independent psychologists in the clinical and counseling spheres.
-According to the U.S. Bureau of Labor Statistics (BLS), employment for psychologists was expected to grow 12% from 2008-2018 (www.bls.gov).
-The median salary for counseling, clinical and school psychologists was $66,810 in May 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of all psychologists is expected to grow 19% from 2014-2024 (www.bls.gov).
+The median salary for counseling, clinical and school psychologists was $70,580 in May 2015.

 Professional Certification and Continuing Education